osteslag/Changeset/README.md

 print(changeset)
 // 'kitten' -> 'sitting':
-//     replace with s at index 0
+//     replace with s at offset 0
-//     replace with i at index 4
+//     replace with i at offset 4
-//     insert g at index 6
+//     insert g at offset 6
 ```

 The following assertion would then succeed: